 For Open Data to be truly open, it needs to be accessible to everyone.
 That means that the success of open data should be measured not just by the volume of data released, but by how easy it is to access and explore that data.

 The UK's Department for Transport publishes an annual release of road safety data that describes the circumstances of personal injury road accidents on public roads in Great Britain, including the types of vehicles involved and details of casualties.
-In total, the dataset covers almost 8 million road traffic accidents, dating back 35 years.
+In total, the dataset covers over 8 million road traffic accidents, dating back over 35 years.